ancandi/YouTube-Mobile-URL-Shield-AB-/README.md

 - Looking for more?
 Try out other userscript utilities: [Evade - Link Bypasser](https://skipped.lol/)

-#### This is the complete collection of high-performance, ultra-lean userscripts designed to reclaim control over mobile web experiences. ⬇⬇
+#### This is the complete collection of high-performance, ultra-lean userscripts designed to reclaim control over mobile web experiences. ⬇
+> Otherwise, heck out the full source code and technical documentation at **[github.com/ancandi](https://github.com/ancandi)**.

 ---

 #### 🚀 Video Bitrate O/BA